d11wtq/oedipus/README.md

 I anticipate another week or two of development before I can consider this project production-ready.

+## Dependencies

+  * ruby (>= 1.9)
+  * sphinx (>= 2.0.2)
+  * mysql.h / client development libraries (>= 5.0)

+The gem builds a small native extension for interfacing with mysql, as existing gems either did not support multi-queries, or were too flaky (i.e. ruby-mysql) and I was concerned about conflicts with any specific ORMs users may be using.
+I will add a pure-ruby option in due course (it requires implementing a relatively small subset of the mysql 5.0 protocol).

 ## Usage

 Not all of the following features are currently implemented, but the interface